Working hours management best practices

 The configuration of scheduled Workdays allows you to set hours of operation for specific days of the week and assign them as the account's default settings or for each skill, which overrides the default settings.

-During the specified hours of operation, consumers will receive working hours auto messages and the expected time to response message for the skill as defined in the account.
-Outside of the specified hours of operation, consumers will receive off hours auto messages and the expected time to response including the time until the next shift begins.
+During the specified hours of operation, consumers will receive working hours auto messages and the expected time to respond to messages for the skill as defined in the account.
+Outside of the specified hours of operation, consumers will receive off-hours auto messages and the expected time to respond including the time until the next shift begins.
 See more on shifts in our shift scheduler guide.

-The expected time to response is also available for the agent, so it is clear to him when the consumer is expecting his reply.
+The expected time for getting a response is also available for the agent, so it is clear to him when the consumer is expecting his reply.

-The configuration of Special Occasions allows you to set specific dates in which there is an exception to the hours of operation defined by the Workdays API or through the the Conversational Cloud UI.
-For example: working hours during public holidays.
-The expected behavior on the visitor side as far as Automatic Messages and time to response is exactly the same as Workdays.
+The configuration of Special Occasions allows you to set specific dates in which there is an exception to the hours of operation defined by the Workdays API or through the Conversational Cloud UI.
+For example, working hours during public holidays.
+The expected behavior on the visitor side as far as Automatic Messages and time to response is the same as Workdays.